Failed sealed units replaced

 What this service usually involves

-Double glazing repair is a broad search intent, so the page separates glass failure from hardware failure.
+Double glazing problems fall into two types — glass failure and hardware failure — and each needs a different fix.
 A misted unit normally points to sealed-unit replacement, while stiffness, draughts or poor closing can point to hinges, locks, seals or alignment.

 How customers can describe the fault